icp4a/baw-project-export-import/projectXFer/README.md

    - Automatically obtains CSRF tokens via the `/system/login` API endpoint
    - Uses Basic Authentication with provided credentials

-2. **Project Discovery**: Retrieves the specified Process App(s) from the source system
+2. **Project Discovery**: Retrieves the specified Project(s) from the source system

 3. **Branch Discovery**:
-   - Retrieves all branches for the Process App (or just the default branch if `--ignore-branches` is specified)
+   - Retrieves all branches for the Project (or just the default branch if `--ignore-branches` is specified)
    - Processes each branch independently

-4. **Dependency Analysis**: For each Process App and branch:
+4. **Dependency Analysis**: For each Project and branch:
    - Retrieves all snapshots/versions from the branch
    - Uses the `/what_used` API endpoint to get the complete dependency tree in a single call
    - Recursively processes dependencies (toolkits may depend on other toolkits)